Skip to product information

 Tax included.

-This unique artistic creation features a taxidermied budgerigar (Melopsittacus undulatus), presenting a poetic and surprising majesty.
-The specimen, with vibrant shades of green, yellow, and turquoise, is delicately perched on the handle of a levitating teaspoon.
+This unique artistic creation features a naturalized budgerigar (Melopsittacus undulatus), displaying a presence that is both poetic and surprising.
+The specimen, with its vibrant shades of green, yellow, and turquoise, is delicately perched on the handle of a levitating teaspoon.

-A true sculptural feat with a surrealist aesthetic, the spoon appears to pour a continuous stream of shiny, frozen black coffee, which cleverly serves as an invisible support pillar.
-This coffee stream flows directly into the heart of an authentic white porcelain cup with vintage charm, adorned with a delicate floral pattern as seen in the image.
-An audacious work of art, brilliantly combining the rigor of taxidermy with the magic of a trompe-l'œil sculpture.
+A sculpture with a surreal aesthetic, the spoon appears to pour a continuous stream of shiny, solidified black coffee, which cleverly serves as an invisible support pillar.
+This flow of coffee plunges directly into the heart of an authentic vintage white porcelain cup adorned with a delicate floral pattern, as can be seen in the image.
+It is a bold work of art, masterfully combining the rigor of taxidermy with the magic of a trompe-l'œil sculpture.

 Melopsittacus undulatus